 Market research revealed that the India air conditioner market is about to grow at a CAGR of more than 17%.
 Despite the economic downturn in 2020, the demand for ACs has remained intact.
 Consequently, more unique models, equipped with advanced technologies, are expected to launch soon.

 Due to the immense number of options, individuals often struggle to choose among different AC types like split AC and window AC.
 From top-selling models like Daikin AC 1.5 ton to Blue Star window air conditioners, consumers have a plethora of choices to pick one for their home.
-While purchasing a new AC
+While purchasing a new AC, several aspects should be taken into consideration, such as energy-efficiency, noise-free feature, capacity requirements, etc.

 Since these products come under infrequent purchases, one needs to be extra attentive to details before deciding between a split air conditioner and window air conditioner.